*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 I also enjoy reading about a place’s history and culture before visiting and visiting museums on my own so I can take my time to read and look at everything I want.

-For those reasons, I thought I wouldn’t get much out of walking tours of Cartagena or eslewhere.
-In fact, I usually avoided guided tours in general.
+For those reasons, I thought I wouldn’t get much out of walking tours of Cartagena, or anywhere else, for that matter.

 However, I’ve lived and learned, and well, probably just grown up a little bit.